 Getting started and getting help

-- The first thing you need to do is to read the game description for the one shot track and/or the standard/collusion tracks.
-More detailed description of the OneShot track is available here and for the standard/collusion tracks is available here.
+- The first thing you need to do is to read the game overview for the track you plan to submit to.
+You can check this year's rules for the one shot track and/or the standard track.

-- If you have any questions, bug reports, feature requests, etc, you can open an issue on the SCML GitHub page
+- Happy hacking :-) If you have any questions, bug reports, feature requests, etc, you can open an issue on the SCML GitHub page